wehlutyk/thesis/content/3-gistr-4-results.md

 The value of the fit thus loosely corresponds to the total number of words whose alignments would need to be changed in order to go from one set of alignments to the other.
 Divided by the number of transformations $|\mathcal{T}|$, it tells us the average number of word alignment errors per transformation.
 The worst fit $\hat{f}_n$ then gives us an upper bound estimation of the error that can be produced by training on a set of size $n$.
-One caveat in this evaluation approach is that there is no guarantee that the hand-coded alignments on which we will train are could be produced by this parametrisation of alignments.
+One caveat in this evaluation approach is that there is no guarantee that the hand-coded alignments on which we will train could be produced by this parametrisation of alignments.
 We have no workaround for this caveat, other than hand-evaluation of the parameters after the training step.

 After having sampled a parameter set for step 1, we used $n = 20, 50, 100, 200$ and ran steps 2-4 ten times for each value of $n$.
 The worst values of the ten runs were $\hat{f}_{20} = 3652.5$ (1.71 errors per transformation), $\hat{f}_{50} = 1377.5$ (.65 errors per transformation), $\hat{f}_{100} = 847$ (.41 errors per transformation), and $\hat{f}_{200} = 636.5$ (.32 errors per transformation).
-For $n = 100$, we further resampled $\bm{\theta}^0$ ten times (step 1) and ran steps 2-4 ten times for each of those 10 parameters sets, yielding an overall $\hat{f}_{100} = 1437.5$, that is .70 errors per transformation.
+For $n = 100$, we further resampled $\bm{\theta}^0$ ten times (step 1) and ran steps 2-4 ten times for each of those 10 parameter sets, yielding an overall $\hat{f}_{100} = 1437.5$, that is .70 errors per transformation.
 We conclude from this evaluation that a training set between 100 and 200 alignments is enough to reduce the final error below one word per transformation.

 We thus developed a small console interface to hand-code 200 alignments of non-trivial transformations (see @fig:gistr-goldcli for how this is done).